Fajar-RahmadJaya/KeyTik/README.md

 - [YouTube (@Fajar-RahmadJaya)](https://www.youtube.com/@Fajar-RahmadJaya)

 ## Sponsor
 Sponsorships are now supported!
 Your support will motivate me to continue working on this project.
 You can sponsor me by clicking the "Sponsor" button above or by visiting my [GitHub Sponsor Page](https://github.com/sponsors/Fajar-RahmadJaya).
-There is only one tier, with a $1 contribution, which includes a mention in this project's README as a reward.
+There is only one tier, with a minimal $1 sponsorship, which includes a mention in this project's README as a reward.

 ## Table Of Content
 1. [Preview](https://github.com/Fajar-RahmadJaya/KeyTik?tab=readme-ov-file#preview)